Relations Among Different Inequality Measures in Complex Systems: From Kinetic Exchange to Earthquake Models: Summary and concluding remarks

-In this study, we have performed a comparative numerical investigation of inequality measures (namely of Gini~\cite{gini}, Pietra~\cite{pietra} and Kolkata~\cite{k-index1,k-index3} indices) across a broad spectrum of model systems: they range from two kinetic wealth-exchange models (namely the Banerjee Model~\cite{B_Model,B_Model1} and Chakraborti model~\cite{C_Model}, more popularly known as Yard-Sale model~\cite{YS,YS1}), to synthetic Pareto model~\cite{Pareto,Pareto1} and two earthquake-generating models (namely the Chakrabatrti-Stinchcombe model~\cite{CS_Model,CS1,pbhattacharya} and the Burridge-Knopoff model~\cite{langer_1994,BK_Model}).
+In this study, we have performed a comparative numerical investigation of inequality measures (namely of Gini~\cite{gini}, Pietra~\cite{pietra} and Kolkata~\cite{k-index1,k-index3} indices) across a broad spectrum of model systems: ranging from two kinetic wealth exchange models (namely the Banerjee (B) Model~\cite{B_Model,B_Model1} and Chakraborti (C) model~\cite{C_Model} or, Yard-Sale model \cite{YS,YS1}), to synthetic Pareto (P) model~\cite{Pareto,Pareto1} and two earthquake-generating models (namely the Chakrabatrti- Stinchcombe (CS) model \cite{CS_Model,CS1,pbhattacharya} and the Burridge-Knopoff (BK) model~\cite{langer_1994,BK_Model}).
 Using the Lorenz curves (see Fig.~\ref{fig:ineq}), generated numerically for each of these model systems for different parameter values (using Eqns.~\eqref{eqn:B-Model},\eqref{eqn:B_with_l} for B-Model, Eqn.~\eqref{eqn:C_with_l} for C-Model, Eqn.~\eqref{eqn:lor_p} for P-Model, Eqn.~\eqref{eqn:CS Model} for CS-Model and Eqns.~\eqref{eqn:BK-Model_1},\eqref{eqn:BK-Model_2} for the BK-Model), we estimate the different inequality indices, namely the Gini index ($g$), Pietra index ($p$), and Kolkata index ($k$).
-The results of our numerical analysis for the above mentioned inequality indices are given and shown respectively in Tables~\ref{tab:1}-\ref{tab:5} and Figs.~\ref{fig:B_model}-\ref{fig:BK}.
-It may be noted that while switching from the econophysical wealth exchange models (B and C models) which have got dominantly exponential (to Gamma-like) distributions and the two earthquake simulating models (CS and BK models) which have got (Guttenberg-Richter like) dominantly power law distributions, we considered and compared also the results for the perfect power-law Pareto distribution as well.
+It may be mentioned here, although the dynamics in the wealth distribution models (B and C), and in the earthquake models (CS and BK) are different, the inequality measures in ``wealth" possessed by different agents and in (effective) elastic energies associated with the different bursts or avalanches in the respective models in their steady states, show some remarkable universal feature.
+The results of our numerical analysis for the Gini index $g$ (given by the normalized area between the equality line and the Lorenz curve in Fig.~\ref{fig:ineq}, ranging from $0$ to $1$) and Kolkata index $k$ (given by the fixed point of the complementary Lorenz curve in Fig.~\ref{fig:ineq}, ranging from $1/2$ to $1$) in particular show that for all these models (B, C, CS and BK), both $g$ and $k$ become equal to about $0.86$ at their respective critical points (for B and C models) or self-organized critical points (for the CS and BK models).
+Note that $k = 0.80$ would correspond to Pareto's $80-20$ law, and $k = 0.86$ here means $86\%$ wealth (or energy) is possessed by (or released through) $14\%$ agents (or avalanches) at the critical or self-organised critical points for the respective models.
+Also, like the universality in the values of critical exponents near the critical points, the values of the inequality measures $g$ and $k$ show universality for the critical points of the B and C model (though the critical points can vary with the model parameters; see discussions in sections~\ref{sec:4}.B and \ref{sec:4}.C) and for the self-organized critical points of the CS and BK models.
+The numerical results are all given in Tables~\ref{tab:1}-\ref{tab:5} (see Appendices~\ref{app1} and \ref{app2}) and Figs.~\ref{fig:B_model}-\ref{fig:BK}.
+It may be noted that while the inequalities in the steady state wealth distributions in these models arise from the respective rules of kinetic exchanges among agents or traders, the unequal distribution of the two-fractal overlap measure (equivalent to the released elastic energy avalanches) over time in the CS model model follows from the constant velocity slip dynamics of one fractal over the other and the steady state unequal elastic energy release avalanches in the BK model results from the relative motion of the linear springs and nonlinear friction forces.
+We note, however, while switching from the econophysical wealth exchange models (B and C models) which have got dominantly exponential (to Gamma-like) distributions and the two earthquake simulating models (CS and BK models) which have got (Gutenberg-Richter like) dominantly power law distributions, the crossing (or Self-Organized Criticality-like) point for the inequality indices ($g$ and $k$) studied here compared well with that for the perfect power-law Pareto (P) distribution.